jhvanderschee/jekyllcodex/_posts/2019-07-08-ditching-jquery-and-twitter-bootstrap.md

 Jekyll Codex has been my personal code base for reusable scripts, but the last months a shift has taken place in my personal workflow.
 I have gotten rid of all frameworks I was using.
 This means: no more (overriding) Twitter Bootstrap and no more jQuery.
 I am now writing my own CSS, using Flexbox and I have been chosing vanilla (plain) javascript over jQuery in all my new projects.
 This allows me to build [websites that are 20kb or smaller](https://www.usecue.com/).
 Twitter Bootstrap and Flexbox made my website unnecessary  large and slow.

 My ultimate goal is to 'fix' Jekyll Codex too: the code as well as the website itsself.
-I want the upgrade my Google Lighthouse score to a solid 100.
+I want the upgrade the Google Lighthouse score to a solid 100.

 I have started by porting the code for the lightbox from jQuery to plain javascript.
 This was tougher than I thought.
 Porting code from jQuery to plain javascript is extremely educational and makes you appreciate the things jQuery can do (but not enough to keep it ;-)).
 The website youmightnotneedjquery.com, MDN web docs and Stack Overflow have been helpful resources.